alphagov/paas-tech-docs/source/documentation/deploying_apps/stopping_and_deleting_apps.md

 1. Run the following to unbind a service instance:

     ```
-    cf unbind-service APPLICATION SERVICE_NAME
+    cf unbind-service APP_NAME SERVICE_NAME
     ```
+    where:

-    where APPLICATION is the name of a deployed instance of your app (exactly as specified in your manifest or push command) and SERVICE_NAME is a unique descriptive name for this service instance, for example:
+    - `APP_NAME` is the name of a deployed instance of your app exactly as specified in your manifest or push command

-    ```
-    cf unbind-service my-app mystuff
-    ```
+    - `SERVICE_NAME` is a unique descriptive name for this service instance

 1. Run ``cf delete-service SERVICE_NAME`` to delete that service instance.